Colorado wildfires force tens of thousands to evacuate homes over holidays | CBC News

 Snow in forecast raises hope

-About an inch of snow was forecast for the region Friday, raising hopes it could help suppress the flames.
+About 2.5 centimetres of snow was forecast for the region Friday, raising hopes it could help suppress the flames.

+Sophia Verucchi and her partner, Tony Victor, returned to their apartment in Broomfield, on the edge of Superior, to find that it was spared any serious damage.
+They had fled the previous afternoon with just Victor's guitar, bedding and their cat, Senor Gato Blanco.

+"We left thinking it was a joke.
+We just felt like we were going to come back.
+At 5 o'clock, we thought, maybe we're not coming back," Verucchi said.
+But they got an email in the morning saying it was OK to return.

 The neighbouring cities of Louisville and Superior, about 32 kilometres northwest of Denver and home to a combined 34,000 people, were ordered to evacuate ahead of the flames, which cast a smoky, orange haze over the landscape and lit up the night sky.